 A good example of a TV news video is Madeleine Pickens’ Battle to Save Nevada’s Wild Horses featured on a Las Vegas, NV local news story.

 Get to the point.
 Many videos are too slow to get to the point and may lose viewers before they do.
 Think about newspaper headlines’ approach in presenting the main point in just a few words and then telling the story.
-I see lots of videos using the fade in / fade out technique with written copy.
+I see lots of videos using the fade in / fade out technique with a written copy.
 This can be effective but if there are too many frames of copy presented very slowly, your viewers may stop watching.

 Provide statistics.
 Refer to the blog post Using Statistics to Help Homeless Pets for ideas on using statistics about homeless pets in your community.
 Many animal lovers are totally unaware of the number of pets euthanized in their communities, the number of pets abandoned through foreclosure, etc. Use statistics to educate.